justjohnd/workflow/README.md

 2. If you do not see the AIOSEO tool bar, click the three dots in the top right corner and then select AIOSEO from the Plugins section
 3. Click Edit Snippet.
 Here you can manually change the title and description for any page.

-## Creating New Pages, Posts (Skitours Theme Only)

-For the site to be multilingual all pages or posts created need an original title (for the Japanese page) and a copy of the page/post with the same title, plus an "-en" extension at the end.
-For example "Contact" is the Japanese Contact page, "Contact-en" the English version of the page.

-1. Go to Pages or Posts and click "Add New".
-2. Enter the title for the Japanese page
-3. Add a featured image
-4. Choose a page template
-5. Fill in any custom fields with text or images at the bottom
-6. If adding images, be sure to fill in the alt text field as well
-7. Confirm changes and publish.
-Open the page in a new browser tab and reconfirm changes
-8. Repeat the above steps, but add "-en" to the end of the title
-9. Add the tag "english" as well
-10. If you want the page/post displayed as a menu item in the top navigational bar, add the item to both English and Japanese menus under Appearance -> Menus.

-All English pages/posts must also include the tag, "english".

-When adding new pages, please add the pages to both the Japanese and English custom menus.

 ## Deleting Pages, Posts

 Note that deleting a page will remove it from the menus.
 It will need to be readded, once a new page is created.